American Airlines loss narrows on strong holiday travel demand - NewsBreak

 American Airlines loss narrows on strong holiday travel demand

 (Reuters) -American Airlines Group Inc reported a smaller fourth-quarter loss on Thursday, boosted by strong travel demand during the holiday season.
-U.S. carriers benefited from millions of Americans flying in November and December, with the Transportation Security Administration screening https://www.tsa.gov/news/press/releases/2021/12/07/near-pre-pandemic-travel-volumes-expected-continue-through-december nearly 21 million travelers during the 10-day Thanksgiving holiday....www.shorenewsnetwork.com
+U.S. carriers benefited from millions of Americans flying in November and December, with the Transportation Security Administration screening https://www.tsa.gov/news/press/releases/2021/12/07/near-pre-pandemic-travel-volumes-expected-continue-through-december...froggyweb.com

 Comments / 0